 Mark Miodownik is an engineer and materials scientist.
 He received his PhD in turbine jet engine alloys from Oxford University in 1996.
 Before joining UCL in February 2012 he worked in engineering research institutions in the USA, Ireland, and in the UK.
 His research areas include smart materials and psychophysical properties of materials.
 This work has resulted in collaborations with designers, architects and artists, as well as many museums, such as Tate Modern, Hayward Gallery and the Wellcome Collection.
 Prof Miodownik is a broadcaster and writer; he gave the 2010 Royal Institution Christmas Lectures, and regularly presents BBC TV programmes on materials science and engineering.
 He was included in the The Times 2010 list of the top 100 most influential people in science.

 Ellie Doney - MakeSpace Manager

 Ellie Doney is an artist and and co-founder of multidisciplinary art & design studio Manifold.
-She makes things which explore the nature of transformation and the mutability of stuff, noticing the sensual and psychological undercurrents within matter and the way it behaves.
-A continual student of materials and experimental making, she graduated from MA Ceramics & Glass at the Royal College of Art in 2010, and is engaged in ongoing collaborative research.
+She makes things out of all sorts of materials which explore the nature of transformation and the mutability of stuff, noticing the sensual and psychological undercurrents within matter and the way it behaves.
+A continual student of materials and experimental making with a particular interest in food and flavour, she graduated from MA Ceramics & Glass at the Royal College of Art in 2010, and is engaged in ongoing collaborative research.

 Phil Howes - Associate Researcher